korolainenriikka/mlflow_on_openstack_automated/README.md

 ## Troubleshooting

-* Error messagels Auth plugin requires parameters which were not given: auth_url --> you are missing the env variables, download and source the RC file (openstackrc file does not give any indication on if password was correct or not, so if rc was sourced, the password may have been mistyped)
+* Error message Auth plugin requires parameters which were not given: auth_url --> you are missing the env variables, download and source the RC file (openstackrc file does not give any indication on if password was correct or not, so if rc was sourced, the password may have been mistyped)

 * A password prompt for ssh key appears in the 'Gathering facts' task of setup_env --> launch ssh agent and add the key

-## Next steps

-* add remote tracking server for saving of identifiers, metrics and artifacts

-* change clear_env to use state:absent instead of rm to avoid unnecessary fails